Set wrap-up code mappings for outbound dialing

 During the course of a campaign, agents assign wrap-up codes to indicate the outcome of each call.
 Afterward, wrap-up mappings determine whether a contact can be dialed again.
 Eventually a campaign will complete because all of its records are uncallable, based on terminating wrap-up mappings.

 For example, suppose that a preview campaign offers agents three wrap-up codes: Success, Failure, and Bad Number.
 In outbound dialing, under wrap-up code mappings, the mappings would be:

 - When an agent accomplishes the campaign goal (makes a sale for example), he assigns Success during after-call work.
 Success is mapped to Contact Uncallable, to prevent the contact from being dialed again.

-- Wrap-up codes and wrap-up mappings work together to exclude from dialing, contacts or numbers that a campaign has processed.
+- Wrap-up codes and wrap-up mappings work together to exclude from dialing, contacts, or numbers that a campaign has processed.

 - Some calls never get wrapped up by an agent because they are not routed to an agent.
 A number that is uncallable for some reason, or which returns a busy, is evaluated by the system to see if it should be flagged as uncallable.
 Genesys Cloud handles those situations automatically—see Wrap-up codes assigned by outbound dialing.
-Administrators merely need to define which agent-assigned wrap-ups are terminating.
+Administrators merely must define which agent-assigned wrap-ups are terminating.

 - The system runs wrap-up rules and wrap-up mapping actions only after the first agent wrap-up.
-If the agent subsequently chooses a different wrap-up, the system does not re-run the wrap-up rules and mapping actions.
+If the agent subsequently chooses a different wrap-up, the system does not rerun the wrap-up rules and mapping actions.